"Digital transformation is not about technology it's about reimagining how your business creates value in a digital world."

 π Step 6: Continuously Improve

 Digital transformation is never complete.
-It's an ongoing evolution.
 Monitor, measure, and refine continuously to keep pace with change.

 5. Key Technologies Driving Digital Transformation